sehranrasooljan/splunk-training-dataset/README.md

-Here's a more visually attractive README with some markdown decorations:

----

 # 🎓 Splunk Training Repository

 Welcome to the **Splunk Training Repository**!
 This repository is designed to help you sharpen your Splunk skills with real-world datasets and visual aids.